Starting a Freelance Writing Career After 50

 Flexibility and independence are the big draws.

-After decades of set hours, commutes and company politics, being able to choose when and how you work is liberating.
+After decades of fixed schedules, commutes and workplace politics, the idea of choosing when and how you work can feel incredibly freeing.

 The advantages that come with experience